How we are organized

 • Information technology provides business-focused IT services and support that address current and upcoming opportunities and risks through reliable and suitable technology solutions.

 • Application services: Application services provides strategic technology consultancy, recommendations and implementation services to WCB units, including software application implementation service and support.
-These services include financials, human capital management, injured worker claims and employer accounts management systems, customer portals and Microsoft SharePoint and Power Platform.
+These services include financials, human capital management, worker claims and employer accounts management systems, customer portals and Microsoft SharePoint and Power Platform.

 • Business analysis and quality assurance testing assists the WCB in maturing and improving WCB’s business analysis and testing operations and practices.
 This plays a central role between business teams and IT teams to ensure alignment of capabilities delivered by the information technology team to the needs of the business.
 Quality assurance testing includes application testing, defect reporting and application production support.